Home / blog / New York and The Performing Arts Scene

 Matthew: The musical is one of America’s most unusual cultural offerings and the one most closely associated with New York.
 Theatres on Broadway created a vessel for a performance art that could be both light-hearted and serious, both musically accomplished and yet more accessible for the masses than opera.
 When Show Boat, the story of life, love and sorrow on a Mississippi paddle steamer, premiered on Broadway in 1927, the critics agreed it was a watershed moment in performing arts, for it created for a new generation an art form that could showcase drama, comedy, music, singing and storytelling.
 Musicals continue to be incredibly diverse in their offerings, and one of the few 19th-century performing art forms that can still self-fund and draw large audiences in an era of cinema and television.

-Experience New York Broadway Shows in January 2017 with Academy Travel.
-Click here to find out more about our upcoming music tours.
+Experience the best of New York’s Broadway shows on one of Academy Travel’s upcoming performing arts tours.
+Click here to find out more about our upcoming music & theatre tours.

 Is a historian and political scientist with a PhD from the ANU.
 Matthew leads tours to the United States and Scandinavia and lectures for Academy Travel.